dunamismax/dunamismax/README.md

   </a>
 </p>

 I'm an IT Director with over 15 years of experience in system administration, VoIP, and web hosting.
-I'm currently on a journey to master both **Python** and **Go** to build robust, elegant, and scalable web applications.
+I'm currently on a journey to master both **Python** and **Go** to build robust, elegant, and scalable web applications and CLI tools.
 My focus is on a deep-dive into both ecosystems, from Python's dynamic capabilities with FastAPI to Go's performance and concurrency.
 I am developing primarily on **macOS**.

 ---